 There is no ELD service on the following holidays:

 Day after Thanksgiving

-If your library is going to be closed on a day when you would normally receive a ELD pickup/delivery, please fill out the Issue Report form to let the courier know that no stop is necessary.
+If your library is going to be closed on a day when you would normally receive a ELD pickup/delivery, please fill out the Report and Issue or Closure Form to let the courier know that no stop is necessary.
 Please provide a minimum of 48 hours advance notice.